 With factory layoffs hitting car production plants all over America and Canada, an industry revolving around the electric car may breathe new life into the crumbing American economy.

-Mike Granoff, head of oil independence policies at Better Place, and the first investor in the company tells ISRAEL21c: “Gavin Newsom and Shai have been friends for many years.
+Mike Granoff, head of oil independence policies at Better Place, and the first investor in the company told me: “Gavin Newsom and Shai have been friends for many years.
 The Mayor wanted San Francisco to be a leader in this, but it was not entirely up to him because our model does not work for just a city – it needs a region.
-He led an effort over the last year to bring the entire Bay Area on board, and ultimately the entire state.”
+He led an effort over the last year to bring the entire Bay Area on board, and ultimately the entire state.

 “We are working with third parties on capital raises for Better Place Denmark and Better Place Australia.
 We intend to do the same thing in California.
 We have been inundated by inquiries about investment continuously, even through the downturn,” he adds.